uc-r/uc-r.github.io/analytics/descriptive/hc_clustering.md

 <img src="http://www.sthda.com/sthda/RDoc/images/hierarchical-clustering-agnes-diana.png" style="display: block; margin: auto;" />
 </center>

-The merging or the division of clusters is performed according to particular [(dis)similarity distance measures](kmeans_clustering#distance).
-In R, the Euclidean distance is used by default to measure the dissimilarity between each pair of observations.
+As we learned in the [k-means tutorial](kmeans_clustering), we measure the (dis)similarity of observations using [distance measures](kmeans_clustering#distance) (i.e. Euclidean distance, Manhattan distance, etc.) In R, the Euclidean distance is used by default to measure the dissimilarity between each pair of observations.
 As we already know, it’s easy to [compute the dissimilarity measure](kmeans_clustering#distance) between two pairs of observations with the `get_dist` function.

 However, a bigger question is: *How do we measure the dissimilarity between two clusters of observations?* A number of different cluster agglomeration methods (i.e, linkage methods) have been developed to answer to this question.
 The most common types methods are: